javascript-obfuscator/javascript-obfuscator/README.md

 ### `vmBytecodeArrayEncodingKeyGetter`
 Type: `string` Default: `''`

 **Synchronous** JavaScript expression that **returns** the encryption key at runtime.
 This expression is evaluated when the obfuscated code loads, and must return the same key that was provided in `vmBytecodeArrayEncodingKey`.
+To resolve the key **asynchronously** (a `Promise`), enable [`vmAsyncExecutor`](#vmasyncexecutor).

+> **Note:** a Promise-returning getter requires `vmAsyncExecutor`.
+This can't be checked at build time, so a Promise getter with `vmAsyncExecutor` **off** fails at runtime — the decoder receives the Promise instead of the key.

-**The obfuscated code will only work when the key getter returns exactly the same key that was used during obfuscation.** If the keys don't match, decryption will fail and the code will produce garbage or errors.
-If the key getter returns `undefined`, `null`, or an empty string, the code will throw an error: "VM decryption key not available".
+**The obfuscated code will only work when the key getter returns exactly the same key that was used during obfuscation.** If the keys don't match — or the getter returns `undefined`, `null`, or an empty string — decryption produces a wrong keystream and the code fails at runtime with garbage output or an ordinary runtime error.
+There is deliberately no distinct, key-specific error message, so a failed key is indistinguishable from any other runtime fault.

-**Important:** The key should NOT be defined in the same JavaScript file/script as the obfuscated code.
-Doing so defeats the purpose of key externalization, as static analysis could still find the key.
-Store the key in a separate source: server-set cookies, localStorage populated by another script, server-injected HTML meta tags, or a global variable set by a different script that loads before the obfuscated code.
+**Important:** Keep the key out of the same file/script as the obfuscated code — inlining it there lets even a purely **static** scan of the bundle recover it.
+Store it in a separate source instead: server-set cookies, `localStorage` populated by another script, a server-injected HTML meta tag, a global set by a different script, or (with [`vmAsyncExecutor`](#vmasyncexecutor)) fetched from your backend at runtime.

+When the key is fetched from your backend (via [`vmAsyncExecutor`](#vmasyncexecutor)), add session- or origin-based checks on that endpoint: return the correct key to real users (valid session, expected `Origin`/`Referer`) and a garbage key to suspicious requests (e.g. a `localhost`/unexpected origin, no session).
+Real users run normally; a copy running outside your environment gets a key that decrypts to nothing.
+The exact logic depends on your site.

 Examples:
 ```ts